 While most people have heard of Oprah Winfrey or Arianna Huffington, Judy Faulkner is far from a household name outside of the healthcare world.
 But that’s part of what makes her so special.
 She avoids answering questions about herself so that if she was ever treated unfairly for being a woman in tech, you’d never know.

-In many ways, that’s the best advice for young female entrepreneurs: don’t ask for people to take you seriously, let your work give people no other option.
+In many ways, that’s the best advice for young female entrepreneurs and businesswomen: don’t ask for people to take you seriously, let your work give people no other option.

 Sara Blakely, SPANX

 In 2012, Sara Blakely graced the cover of Forbes magazine as the world’s youngest self-made female billionaire.
 The shapewear company, SPANX, that she founded two years prior at the age of 27 has since made her a female entrepreneurial icon.